-Annex B UK Regulatory situation as at April 2022
+Annex B UK Regulatory situation as of January 2024

-The current regulations in force regarding the manufacture of medical devices to be placed on the market are in the UK Medical Devices Regulations 2002 (SI 2002 No 618, as amended from time to time since) (The Medical Devices Regulations, 2002).
+The current regulations in force regarding the manufacture of medical devices to be placed on the market in the UK are in the UK Medical Devices Regulations 2002 (SI 2002 No 618, as amended from time to time since) (The Medical Devices Regulations, 2002).

-These are based on the three EU medical devices Directives for Active Implantable Devices, General Medical Devices (the EU MDD) and In-vitro Diagnostic Devices.
+Prior to Brexit, these were based on the three EU medical devices Directives for Active Implantable Devices, General Medical Devices (the EU MDD) and In-vitro Diagnostic Devices.
 The new EU Medical Devices Regulation (EU MDR) (European Parliament and Council, 2017) was also in force in the UK until 31st December 2020 (but not mandatory) but did not become directly applicable retained EU law after that date because its date of full application was postponed by the EU until a date after the end of the Brexit transition period on 31st December 2020.

-In September 2020 the MHRA produced guidance on regulating medical devices from 1st January 2021 and updated this to in a final version, Regulating medical devices in the UK, on 31st December 2020.
-This sets out the situation from 1st January 2021 in respect of both GB (England, Wales and Scotland) and of Northern Ireland.
+In September 2020 the MHRA produced guidance on regulating medical devices from 1st January 2021 and updated this in a version dated 8th February 2024, Regulating medical devices in the UK.
+This set out the situation from that date in respect of both GB (England, Wales and Scotland) and of Northern Ireland.